How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Timberwolves go on the road to face the Nuggets on Wednesday at 10:00 PM ET.
+The Warriors look to pull off a road win at the Kings on Wednesday at 10:00 PM ET.

 How to Watch